sec2pri/mapping_preprocessing/README.md

 HMDB04160|HMDB0004160
 HMDB04161|HMDB0004160

-The BridgeDb project has started collecting this information to create secondary to primary mapping databases, which will improve data interoperability.
+The BridgeDb project is collecting this information to create secondary to primary mapping databases, which will improve data interoperability.

 Installation